A Memory Called Empire: Major themes

 In the New York Times, Amal el-Mohtar reported that the novel explores the intersection between our past and future selves.
 It looks at language, grammar, and custom, things that are intertwined with the politics of conquest and the broader culture.

 The Verge observed that the book discusses how institutional memory guides society and shapes politics, and provides insight into the ideas of conquest and colonialism by comparing the different worldviews of the expansion-minded Teixcalaanli Empire and the fiercely independent Lsel Stationers.

 Tor.com emphasized the degree to which Mahit is perceived as a "barbarian" by the Teixcalaanli.

-The author, a former Byzantine historian, draws from several real-life empires, including the Byzantine Empire and Aztec Empire, as well as concepts from Central Asian empires and American imperialism.
-In particular, the culture and history of Lsel Station are deeply inspired by the medieval Armenian Kingdom of Ani.
-Martine, who holds a Master of Studies in Classical Armenian Studies from the University of Oxford, weaves into the novel themes of cultural resistance, hybridity, and identity shaped by her research on Byzantine-Armenian relations, especially the annexation of Ani by Byzantium in 1044 AD.
-Martine’s Armenian influences extend to the linguistic and symbolic fabric of the novel.
+The author, a former Byzantine historian, draws from several real-life empires, including the Byzantine Empire and Aztec Empire, as well as concepts from Central Asian empires; in particular, the culture and history of Lsel Station are deeply inspired by the medieval Armenian Kingdom of Ani.
+Martine, who holds a Master of Studies in Classical Armenian Studies from the University of Oxford, weaves into the novel themes of cultural resistance, hybridity, and identity shaped by her research on Byzantine–Armenian relations, especially the annexation of Ani by Byzantium in 1044 AD.
+Martine's Armenian influences extend to the linguistic and symbolic fabric of the novel.
 The Stationer names, such as Mahit Dzmare and Yskandr Aghavn, reflect Armenian phonetic and etymological resonances.
-For example, "Mahit Dzmare" may evoke the Armenian words mah (մահ, “death”) and dzmer (ձմեռ, “winter”).
-The term “Lsel” itself may derive from the Armenian verb lsel (լսել “to listen”), emphasizing cultural memory and oral tradition.
+For example, "Mahit Dzmare" may evoke the Armenian words mah (մահ, "death") and dzmer (ձմեռ, "winter").
+The term "Lsel" itself may derive from the Armenian verb lsel (լսել "to listen"), emphasizing cultural memory and oral tradition.

-In an interview with the Armenian literary magazine Granish.org, Martine dedicated the book “to anyone who has ever loved a culture that absorbs their own.
-And to Grigor III Pahlavuni and Peter I Getadardz, through the centuries.”
+Martine dedicated the book "to anyone who has ever loved a culture that absorbs their own.
+And to Grigor III Pahlavuni and Peter I Getadardz, through the centuries."

 Publishers Weekly gave the novel a starred review, calling it a "gorgeously crafted space opera", and lauding its worldbuilding and backstory.
 Kirkus Reviews stated that the novel was "a confident beginning" and compared it positively to the works of Ann Leckie and Yoon Ha Lee.